How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

-Please note that the above cost is based on the average rate for the services of app development companies in Eastern Europe ($40/hour) and on the average feature set that is required to release the first version of your future full product.
+Please note that the above fitness app development cost is based on the average rate for the services of app development companies in Eastern Europe ($40/hour) and on the average feature set that is required to release the first version of your future product.

-To sum things up: the cost of an app will depend on:
+To sum things up: the fitness app development cost will depend on: